Home » Can cruise ships leave passengers behind?

 2. Take an excursion instead of going off on your own.

-Going off on your own can be tricky if you’re unfamiliar with your port, unless you are really conscious of the time, and do some research of the port prior to arriving.
+Going off on your own can be tricky if you’re unfamiliar with your port.
+You will need to be really conscious of the time, and do some research of the port prior to arriving.

-While the cruise line always says it’s best to take their shore excursions because they are guaranteed to get back to the ship on time, there are other independent tour companies that guarantee the same thing, and often at a lower price than what the cruise ship charges.
+The cruise line always says it’s best to take their shore excursions because they are guaranteed to get back to the ship on time.
+There are other independent tour companies that offer excursions at a lower price than what the cruise ship charges, but you have to take the chance that they will get you back on time.

 Just be responsible for yourself and make good decisions.
 You don’t want to end up like this: